khakhalin/notes/02_Features_and_subspaces.md

 ## Variable selection

+Key references:
-[[Guyon2003variable]] - review on feature selection (as well as some info on construction).
-Their checklist:
+* [[Guyon2003variable]] - review on feature selection (as well as some info on construction).

+Basic checklist:
 1. Use domain knowledge
 2. Normalize variables where appropriate
-3. If variables aren't independent, construct conjunctive features
+3. If variables aren't independent, construct **conjunctive features**
-4. If need to prune for external reasons (compute?) create disjunctive, or weighted
+4. If need to prune for external reasons (compute?) create **disjunctive**, or weighted
-5. Get baseline by assessing and ranking features independently
+5. Get baseline by assessing features independently
 6. Detect and handle outliers and dirty data
 7. Start with the simplest predictor (usually linear)
-8. If you have better ideas, implement them, and compare (benchmark) them
+8. If you have better ideas, implement, then compare (benchmark)
-9. Check stability by bootstrapping (do they mean cross-validation?)
+9. Check stability by bootstrapping (cross-validation)

 # Dimensionality reduction